braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/odicci.md

 > Learn how to integrate Braze with [Odicci](https://www.odicci.com/), a platform that empowers businesses to acquire, engage and retain customers through loyalty driven omnichannel experiences.

+{% alert tip %}
+Refer to the [Odicci Help Center](https://help.odicci.com) for additional resources and FAQs.
+{% endalert %}

 ## Use cases

-With this integration, you can connect the Odicci platform with Braze for seamless data sharing and campaign management, which includes:
+You can connect the Odicci platform with Braze for seamless data sharing and campaign management, which includes:

-- Automatically send audience data collected in Odicci experiences to Braze.
+- Automatically sending audience data collected in Odicci experiences to Braze.
-- Trigger personalized marketing campaigns based on user interactions.
+- Triggering personalized marketing campaigns based on user interactions.
-- Map fields between Odicci and Braze to ensure accurate data synchronization.
+- Mapping fields between Odicci and Braze to ensure accurate data synchronization.

+## Example

+A retailer uses Odicci’s gamified experiences to collect email addresses for a marketing campaign.

+1. A customer completes a game in Odicci, providing their email address.
+2. Odicci automatically syncs this data to Braze.
+3. Braze triggers a personalized "Thank You" email and includes a discount code.

 ## Prerequisites